scijava/scijava/scijava-persist/README.md

-# Scijava mechanism for object serialization
+# SciJava mechanism for object serialization

 The goal of scijava persist is to serialize 'easily' and in a human readable way objects (interfaces) which can't be directly serialized.
 Gson can do that conveniently.
 It's mainly what QuPath uses for all sorts of things, and that's why I came to use it.